 In addition to our public offerings, on March 3, 2015, we commenced a private offering (the "Private Offering") of up to \$350,000 in shares of our Class D common stock with an indefinite duration.
-As of December 31, 2021, we have raised aggregate gross proceeds of \$98,188 in the Private Offering.
-In addition, on October 16, 2019, we, through our operating partnership, initiated a program (the "DST Program") to raise up to \$500,000, which our board of directors increased to \$1,000,000 on August 10, 2021, in private placements exempt from registration under the Securities Act of 1933, as amended, through the sale of beneficial interests to accredited investors in specific Delaware statutory trusts ("DSTs") holding real properties ("DST Properties"), which may be sourced from our real properties or from third parties.
-As of December 31, 2021, we have raised \$473,723 of aggregate gross proceeds from our DST program.
+As of December 31, 2022, we have raised aggregate gross proceeds of \$98,188 in the Private Offering.
+In addition, on October 16, 2019, we, through our operating partnership, initiated a program (the "DST Program") to raise up to \$500,000, which our board of directors increased to \$2,000,000 on November 8, 2022, in private placements exempt from registration under the Securities Act of 1933, as amended, through the sale of beneficial interests to accredited investors in specific Delaware statutory trusts ("DSTs") holding real properties ("DST Properties"), which may be sourced from our real properties or from third parties.
+As of December 31, 2022, we have raised \$759,194 of aggregate gross proceeds from our DST program.

-As of December 31, 2021, 100,038,362 shares of Class A common stock, 36,458,191 shares of Class M common stock, 9,356,309 shares of Class A-I common stock, 52,676,693 shares of Class M-I common stock, and 7,513,281 shares of Class D common stock were outstanding and held by a total of 20,039 stockholders.
+As of December 31, 2022, 113,645,166 shares of Class A common stock, 26,170,260 shares of Class M common stock, 4,950,208 shares of Class A-I common stock, 95,803,409 shares of Class M-I common stock, and 3,023,025 shares of Class D common stock were outstanding and held by a total of 24,496 stockholders.

 LaSalle acts as our advisor pursuant to the advisory agreement among us, our operating partnership and LaSalle (the "Advisory Agreement").
-The term of our Advisory Agreement expires June 5, 2022, subject to an unlimited number of successive one-year renewals.
+The term of our Advisory Agreement expires June 5, 2023, subject to an unlimited number of successive one-year renewals.
 Our Advisor, a registered investment advisor with the SEC, has broad discretion with respect to our investment decisions and is responsible for selecting our investments and for managing our investment portfolio pursuant to the terms of the Advisory Agreement.
 Our executive officers are employees of, and compensated by, our Advisor.
-We have no employees.
+We have no employees as all operations are managed by our Adviser.

-LaSalle is a wholly-owned, but operationally independent subsidiary of Jones Lang LaSalle Incorporated ("JLL" or our "Sponsor"), a New York Stock Exchange-listed leading professional services firm that specializes in real estate and investment management.
-As of December 31, 2021, JLL and its affiliates owned an aggregate of 2,521,801 Class M shares, which were issued for cash at a price equal to the most recently reported net asset value ("NAV") per share as of the purchase date and have a current value of approximately \$35,700.
+LaSalle is a wholly owned, but operationally independent subsidiary of Jones Lang LaSalle Incorporated ("JLL" or our "Sponsor"), a New York Stock Exchange-listed leading professional services firm that specializes in real estate and investment management.
+As of December 31, 2022, JLL and its affiliates owned an aggregate of 2,521,801 Class M shares, which were issued for cash at a price equal to the most recently reported net asset value ("NAV") per share as of the purchase date and have a current value of approximately \$36,300.